Party of the Democratic Revolution: International scope

-The PRD supports the self-determination of communities, non-intervention, legal equality of states, the cooperation for national development and sovereignty and the respect and incorporation of international treaties to legislation.
+The PRD supports the self-determination of communities, non-intervention, legal equality of states, the cooperation for national development and sovereignty, and the respect and incorporation of international treaties into legislation.

 Internal organization

 The PRD consists of: congresses, councils, and executive committees, an assembly, and a committee.
 The nation, states, and municipalities have the same organization.
 They each have a congress, a council, and an executive committee.
 Congress has the most authority, the council coordinates communication between congresses, and the executive committee applies the guidelines set in place by the council.
 The maximum rule for any elected position is three years.
-The national, state, and municipal president cannot be reelected for the same position.
+The national, state and municipal president cannot be reelected for the same position.
 The PRD has an anti-discriminatory policy for its internal elections.
 The PRD has policies put in place that guarantee the inclusion of women, young people, and indigenous people.

 The National Congress is the maximum authority of the PRD.
 The National Congress approves the statue, the declaration of principles, the program, and the political organization of the party.
-90% of the National Congress is made up from delegates elected in municipal assemblies.
-The rest of the National Congress is made up by two delegates for each State Council, the presidents of the State Councils, the members of the National Executive Committee, and by the elected delegates of the National Council that shall not exceed 4% of the total delegates in the Party's Congress.
+90% of the National Congress is made up of delegates elected in municipal assemblies.
+The rest of the National Congress is made up of two delegates for each State Council, the presidents of the State Councils, the members of the National Executive Committee, and the elected delegates of the National Council that shall not exceed 4% of the total delegates in the Party's Congress.
 The National Council chooses the majority of its 21-member executive committee except for the president of the party, the secretary of the party, and the parliamentary group coordinators.

 In 2014, the PRD became the first political party to have internal elections organized by the Federal Electoral Institute where those affiliated with the party could vote for the members of the National Congress and Council as well as State and Municipal Councils.
 2 million people participated in the internal elections which is about 45% of those affiliated with the party.